tekmarglobal/dart-api-client/docs/DefinitionApi.md

 <a name="apidefinitionneighborhoodpost"></a>
 # **ApiDefinitionNeighborhoodPost**
-> RestResultOfListOfDefinitionServiceNeighborResponse ApiDefinitionNeighborhoodPost (DefinitionServiceNeighborRequest body = null)
+> RestResultOfListOfDefinitionServiceNeighborResponse ApiDefinitionNeighborhoodPost (DefinitionServiceNeighborRequest definitionServiceNeighborRequest = null)